-That is, the discrepancy measures how the empirical density $|Y \cap S_x|/k$ differs from the uniform density $\operatorname{Vol}(S_x)$ over the boxes S_x .
+That is, the discrepancy measures how the empirical density $|Y \cap S_x|/k$ differs from the uniform density $Vol(S_x)$ over the boxes $S_x$ .
 Quasirandom sets with low discrepancy cover the unit cube with more uniform density than do pseudorandom sets, analogously to Figure 2.1.

-This deterministic uniformity property makes quasirandom sets useful for Monte Carlo estimation via (among other results) the Koksma-Hlawka inequality [67, 112].
+This deterministic uniformity property makes quasirandom sets useful for Monte Carlo estimation via (among other results) the Koksma-Hlawka inequality (Hlawka, 1961; Niederreiter, 1992).
 For a function f with bounded variation V(f) on the unit cube, the inequality states that

-$$\left|\frac{1}{k}\sum{\boldsymbol{x}\in Y}f(\boldsymbol{x}) - \int{[0,1]^D}f(\boldsymbol{x})d\boldsymbol{x}\right| \le V(f)\operatorname{disc}(Y).$$ (2.84)
+$$\left|\frac{1}{k}\sum{\boldsymbol{x}\in Y}f(\boldsymbol{x}) - \int{[0,1]^D}f(\boldsymbol{x})d\boldsymbol{x}\right| \le V(f)\operatorname{disc}(Y).$$ (2.90)

 Thus, low-discrepancy sets lead to accurate quasi-Monte Carlo estimates.
 In contrast to typical Monte Carlo guarantees, the Koksma-Hlawka inequality is deterministic.
-Moreover, since the rate of convergence for standard stochastic Monte Carlo methods is $k^{-1/2}$, this result is an (asymptotic) improvement when the discrepancy diminishes faster than $k^{-1/2}$.
+Moreover, since the rate of convergence for standard stochastic Monte Carlo methods is $k^{-1/2}$ , this result is an (asymptotic) improvement when the discrepancy diminishes faster than $k^{-1/2}$ .

-In fact, it is possible to construct quasirandom sequences where the discrepancy of the first k elements is $O((\log k)^D/k)$; the first such sequence was proposed by [64].
-The Sobol sequence [134], introduced later, offers improved uniformity properties and can be generated efficiently [18].
+In fact, it is possible to construct quasirandom sequences where the discrepancy of the first k elements is $O((\log k)^D/k)$ ; the first such sequence was proposed by Halton (1960).
+The Sobol sequence (Sobol, 1967), introduced later, offers improved uniformity properties and can be generated efficiently (Bratley and Fox, 1988).

-It seems plausible that, due to their uniformity characteristics, low-discrepancy sets could be used as computationally efficient but nonprobabilistic tools for working with data exhibiting diversity.
+For our purposes it seems plausible that, due to their uniformity characteristics, low-discrepancy sets could be used as computationally efficient but non-probabilistic tools for working with data exhibiting diversity.
 An algorithm generating quasirandom sets could be seen as an efficient prediction procedure if made to depend somehow on input data and a set of learned parameters.
-However, to our knowledge no work has yet addressed this possibility.
+However, to our knowledge no work has yet addressed this possibility; in this thesis we focus on probabilistic models, leaving these questions to future work.

-Representation and Algorithms
+Representation and algorithms

 Determinantal point processes come with a deep and beautiful theory, and, as we have seen, exactly characterize many theoretical processes.
-However, they are also promising models for real-world data that exhibit diversity, and we are interested in making such applications as intuitive, practical, and computationally efficient as possible.
-In this section, we present a variety of fundamental techniques and algorithms that serve these goals and form the basis of the extensions we discuss later.
+However, they are also promising models for real-world data that exhibit diversity, and our focus in this thesis is on making such applications as intuitive, practical, and computationally efficient as possible.
+In this chapter, we present a variety of fundamental techniques and algorithms that serve these goals and form the basis of the extensions we develop later.

-We begin by describing a decomposition of the DPP kernel that offers an intuitive trade-off between a unary model of quality over the items in the ground set and a global model of diversity.
-The geometric intuitions from Section 2 extend naturally to this decomposition.
-Splitting the model into quality and diversity components then allows us to make a comparative study of expressiveness - that is, the range of distributions that the model can describe.
-We compare the expressive powers of DPPs and negative-interaction Markov random fields, showing that the two models are incomparable in general but exhibit qualitatively similar characteristics, despite the computational advantages offered by DPPs.
+We begin by describing a decomposition of the DPP kernel that offers an intuitive tradeoff between a unary model of quality over the items in the ground set and a global model of diversity.
+The geometric intuitions from Chapter 2 extend naturally to this decomposition, which we employ almost universally in the following chapters.
+Splitting the model into quality and diversity components then allows us to make a comparative study of expressiveness-that is, the range of distributions that the model can describe.
+We discuss the expressive power of a DPP and compare it to that of pairwise Markov random fields with negative interactions, showing that the two models are incomparable in general but exhibit qualitatively similar characteristics, despite the computational advantages offered by DPPs.